Understanding the NDIS for young children

 Tips for your planning meeting

-• Call the help line with any questions before
+- Call the NDIS helpline with any questions beforehand.

 It’s important to know: If you don’t agree with the funding you or your child is allocated by the NDIS, you do not have to accept it.
 You can request a review of the decision.